 Fly from the UK to Stavanger in the south-west of Norway.
 Upon arrival, transfer to the city centre and check in to the hotel for your 3-night break.
 The remainder of the day is free to explore this bustling harbour town.

 No trip to the area is complete without taking a cruise on the spectacular Lysefjord.
 This narrow fjord winds its way past beautiful mountains rising from the sea and passes idyllic islands, enchanting landscapes and picturesque villages.
 Gaze up at famous Preikestolen (Pulpit Rock) from the sea below, see the mysterious Vagabond’s Cave and learn its legend, and taste crystal-clear mountain water from mighty Hanging Falls.
 (B)

 If you're looking for an more active day, why not combine the cruise with a hike to the top of Preikestolen - dubbed by Lonely Planet as the world's "most spectacular viewing platform" for just £40 more per person.
-Speak to your Regent Norway specialist about adding this guided hike on to your holiday.
+Speak to your Norway travel specialist about adding this guided hike on to your holiday.

 Today is free for to either book an optional excursion (there are many fantastic guided hiking options in the area) or to simply explore the charms of Stavanger.
 Take a stroll through the enchanting, white washed wooden houses of Gamle Stavanger, the city's Old Town or a visit to one or two of the city's unique and interesting museums, such as the Oil or the Canning Museums.
 Later, seek out a bite to eat along the harbour front.
 (B)

 After breakfast its time to transfer back to the airport for the flight home.
 (B)